 You might wonder whether you are a manager, or if you qualify as a leader?
 The fact is that being great at management does not always equate to being a great leader.

-As you discover these unique traits you will gain insight and self-confidence.
-Through this awareness you can begin to work toward improving your weaker areas.
-The result is greater impact and effectiveness when dealing with others and running your business.
+As you discover the unique traits of leaders vs. managers you will gain insight into how you can use your skills to be most effective in whatever position you choose.
+Only through self-awareness can you begin to work on improving your skill-set.
+The result will be in your improved ability to make a significant impact and be more effective when dealing with others and running your team or business.

 Managers focus heavily on providing thoughtful rationale to their team and maintaining a level of control over the course of events; they tend to be effective problem-solvers.

-Managers place much value on their ability to focus, and keep other people focused, on goals, ensuring proper use of resources, creating efficient organization structures, and getting the most out of their people.
+Managers value their ability to focus and keep other people focused on progress to meeting their goals.
+They make great effort to ensure proper use of resources, creating efficient organization structures, and getting the most out of their people.

 Managers are often asking the question, "What problems need to be solved?
 What tasks need to be accomplished?
 They are persistent, hard workers, smart, process-oriented, and truly care about their customers and employees.